shivasr/image-processor/README.md

 This is a sample Spring boot-based microservice.
 This contains the following microservices.

 ## Dependencies
-* This solution is built on latest version of JDK 15.
+* This solution is built on version of JDK 11.
 * This solution requires docker and docker-compose installed on the machine.

 ## Image Processing Service: